MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_GetStatus.md

 ### -InspectProcess

 **Optional**.
-This cmdlet will use external exes to report if IIS is running and also if required DLLs have been loaded into the IIS runtime.
+This cmdlet will download and use external exes to report if IIS is running and also if required DLLs have been loaded into the IIS runtime.

-**IMPORTANT**: This parameter must be run in a PowerShell Session with Administrator permissions

 If this fails for any reason, you can run these commands manually:
 - iisreset.exe /status
 - [handle64.exe](https://docs.microsoft.com/sysinternals/downloads/handle) -p w3wp | findstr /I "InstrumentationEngine AI.
 ApplicationInsights"
 - [listdlls64.exe](https://docs.microsoft.com/sysinternals/downloads/listdlls) w3wp | findstr /I "InstrumentationEngine AI ApplicationInsights"

+### -Force

+**Optional**.
+Used only with InspectProcess.
+This will skip the user prompt to download the additional tools.